By Larry Fariss

 I am the current President of the BFTA, so let me tell you who I think you are!
 As a member of the BFTA, you are greatly valued by your BFTA Board of Directors and the Black Forest community at large!
 Let me tell you why: We in Black Forest are blessed with an assortment of county parks that provide ample opportunity to get out and explore the great outdoors!
 Whether you hike, jog, bike, ride horses or play on the swings, we all benefit.
 A sampling of our local parks include:

 These gems are there for the taking and the county does all they can to render them safe, fun and useful.
 Despite their best efforts our county is budget limited and relies on citizen groups to help bridge the gap.
-These groups are called Friends Groups.
-Once upon a time, all the homes in Black Forest were built by individual land owners, usually on five acres or more in very rural isolated forest settings.
-Those days are long gone!
-Beginning with the Cathedral Pines, there have been over ten major housing developments constructed in Black forest over the last 20 years.
-These developments have subdivided vast swaths of our beloved forest into 1⁄2 to 5 acre housing sites with paved roads and houses in sight of one another becoming the norm.
+These groups are called Friends Groups. |

 Contact Us |